Trump campaign retreats from key claim in Pennsylvania suit

 Trump campaign retreats from key claim in Pennsylvania suitNew

 HARRISBURG, Pa.
 (AP) — President Donald Trump’s campaign is withdrawing a central part of its lawsuit seeking to stop the certification of the election results in Pennsylvania.
 Democrat Joe Biden captured the state to help win the White House.
 Ahead of a Tuesday hearing in the case, Trump’s campaign dropped the allegation that hundreds of thousands of mail-in and absentee ballots were illegally processed without its representatives watching.
-The campaign’s slimmed-down lawsuit was filed in federal court on Sunday.
-It maintains its claim that Democratic voters were treated more favorably than Republican voters in fixing mail-in ballots that were going to be disqualified for a technicality.
+But a campaign spokesman is still insisting that hundreds of thousands of ballots weren’t properly processed.
+Spokesman Tim Murtaugh did not explain why the campaign dropped the request in the lawsuit asking the judge to throw out those votes.